bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 **Note:**

 - The `button` prop takes precedence over the `href` and `to` props.
-- For addtional details on the `<router-link>` compatible props, please refer to the [Router support reference section](/docs/reference/router-links).
+- For additional details on the `<router-link>` compatible props, please refer to the [Router support reference section](/docs/reference/router-links).

 ## Accessibility